raymondlouie/MPF-BML/README.md

 This repository contains

 1. Implementation (in MATLAB) of the MPF-BML framework, an algorithm which infers the parameters of the Maximum Entropy distribution with the Potts model.
-This is used to infer the fitness landscape of gp160 based on its sequence data. gp160 is the protein in HIV which is the primary target of antibodies.
+This is used to infer the fitness landscape of gp160 based on its sequence data. gp160 is a protein in HIV which is the primary target of antibodies.
 2. Preprocessed MSA of gp160 (fasta format) and
 3. Gp160 landscape (MATLAB .mat format)